Tour Code : EN-008

 Personal expenses

-Visas and other payments required in Turkish and Greek customs
+Visas and other payments are required in Turkish and Greek customs

 Hotel minibar and other expenses